FreeMasen/WiredForge.com/content/blog/binary_series/binary_pt2.md

 {{ twos_counter() }}

 At the end of the day, why does this matter?
 For the most part, it doesn't.
 Rarely will you need to think about this concept, however most modern programming languages use two's compliment to represent signed integers.
-That means, if a specification says it encodes signed integers using two's compliment, you can pretty much just cast from a unsigned to an signed.
+One case where that would be good to know is if you are parsing a binary data format, something like the [SQLite file format](https://sqlite.org/fileformat2.html), if they are also using the two's compliment method for signed integers your programming language will do all of the work for you.